nus-cs2103-AY2122S1/tp/docs/team/cheongyeeming.md

 * **Favorite Command**:
     * Pull requests [\#127](https://github.com/AY2122S1-CS2103T-T10-1/tp/pull/127)
     * What it does: Allows user to favorite an existing contact.
-    * Justification: This feature allows for users to sort out contacts that might be of importance to them, such as their family and friends.
+    * Justification: Allow users to sort out contacts that are important to them, such as their family and friends.
     * Highlights: The implementation was rather challenging as it required simultaneous changes to occur in the Model and Logic component.

 * **Unfavorite Command**:
     * Pull requests [\#131](https://github.com/AY2122S1-CS2103T-T10-1/tp/pull/131)
     * What it does: Allows user to unfavorite an existing contact.
-    * Justification: This feature allows for users to sort out contacts that might no longer be of importance to them.
+    * Justification: Allow users to sort out contacts that might no longer be of importance to them.
     * Highlights: The implementation was rather challenging as it required simultaneous changes to occur in the Model and Logic component.